 Accountability.
-The Board is not aware of any evidence that Directors elected for staggered terms are less accountable or responsive to stockholders than they would be if all were elected annually.
 The same standards of performance and fiduciary duties to stockholders apply to all directors regardless of the term of service.
 The stockholders always retain the ability to replace directors or propose and elect alternate nominees for the class of directors to be elected each year.
 Therefore, stockholders continue to enjoy a significant opportunity to express their views regarding the Board's performance and to influence the Board's composition.